Connall1234/fistprojectforcodein/README.md

 - Bug that made the page have side scrolling when not needed.
   - This was fixed by hiding overflow x.

-- Bug that the cards/quotes button would sentthe user to the top of the page when clicked.
+- Bug that the cards/quotes button would send the user to the top of the page when clicked.
   - This was fixed by taking ahref out of the button HTML.

 - Bug where the text on the index page would not be responsive and change design at a certain breakpoint.